tacman/lemon-squeezy/sfcasts/lemon-squeezy.md

 Can we simplify the way we handle all of that information?
 You bet!
 To do that, we need a payment processor that is a Merchant of Record, or "MoR".
 "What's that" you ask?
 It's like any payment processor, but with *superpowers*.
-"Merchant of Record" means it handles all of the complicated legal and financial stuff, like taxes *for* you, No more VAT headaches or compliance nightmares — just sweet, *sweet* selling.
+"Merchant of Record" means it handles all of the complicated legal and financial stuff, like taxes, *for* you.
+No more VAT headaches or compliance nightmares — just sweet, *sweet* selling.

-We'll show you how to set this up using Lemon Squeezy, but what we're covering will translate to other services like Paddle or Polar.sh.
+We'll show you how to set this up using Lemon Squeezy, but what we're covering will translate to other services like Paddle or Polar.
 Which service you choose is up to you: we're covering LemonSqueezy, but we don't have a favorite.

 Okay, first thing's first!
 We need to *register* before we can start selling products.
 Click on